How To Respond To A Marital or Parentage Request to Produce Documents

 When to Respond to a Marital or Parentage Request to Produce Documents

-Once you receive a Request to Produce, you will have 28 days to produce your documents and respond in writing to the request.
-The production of documents will not be filed with the Clerk of the Circuit Court, rather, a Certificate of Service will be prepared and filed with the Clerk to prove the deadline was met.
-The actual documents will be delivered to the requesting party.
-If there are any objections the production of documents, or if there is a divorce trial or child support hearing, the court will review the documents at that time.
+Once you receive a Request to Produce, you typically have 28 days to produce your documents and respond in writing to the request.
+Our firm can assist you with preparing the appropriate documents to prove the deadline was met.
 If you do not produce your written response and the documents within the deadline, you could be sanctioned by the court.
 It is best to calendar the 28-day deadline as soon as you receive any discovery request so that you do not run afoul of the laws in your state and county.

 Protect Private Information When Responding to Marital or Parentage Request to Produce Documents